Master the Art of Rose Gardening: Your Complete Guide on How to Care for Roses

 We can check the soil drainage by digging a hole about a 12" wide and 18" deep.
 Fill the hole with water and let it drain completely away.
 This wets the dry soil.

-Fill the hole with water a second time.
+Then fill the hole with water a second time.
 Many times, the hole will drain out in 10 to 30 minutes.
 Ideally the water will drain within an hour, 3 to 4 hours at the most.

 What if the soil doesn't drain well?